Key takeaways

 Second, the art above the headboard is at a close viewing distance: people in bed are typically 2 to 4 feet (60 to 120 cm) from the piece.
 At this distance, the texture and depth of canvas is visible and contributes to the quality experience in a way that a flat paper print under glass does not match.

+Introduce tonal contrast rather than a competing vivid color.
 Color is more significant in bedroom art decisions than in most other rooms because the bedroom palette tends to be more controlled and personal.
 The practical approach: the right choice introduces tonal contrast rather than chromatic contrast.
 A room in warm beige and white tones benefits from a canvas in black and gold, or deep charcoal with a single color element, rather than by a vivid competing color.
 A cool grey-dominant bedroom works with monochrome art or pieces that introduce a single warm accent tone.

 A single piece above the bed is the most reliable choice in most bedrooms.
 A gallery arrangement above the bed is possible but requires more precision than a gallery wall elsewhere in the home, because the relationship between the arrangement and the headboard is more visually critical.
 Any gallery arrangement must read as a unified composition above the headboard as a whole.

+Choose for permanence and personal meaning, not for a passing trend.
 The bedroom is the room that changes most slowly in most homes, precisely because it is calibrated most closely to the person who lives in it.
 The furniture, the palette, the overall feel tends to stay consistent for years because the bedroom is calibrated to the person who lives in it and people's core preferences rarely shift dramatically.
 A piece chosen with that stability in mind, art that is personal, permanent in its reference points, and made at quality that does not degrade, holds its position in the room regardless of what changes around it.

 What ages badly is the trend-dependent purchase: pieces chosen because a specific aesthetic was popular on social media in a particular year, typography using fonts that will read as dated within a few years, art that was chosen for how it would photograph rather than for what it means to the person who sleeps beneath it.
 In the bedroom specifically, that is the most painful kind of art to replace because it requires the most intimate design decision to be made again.